 Both artists are actively part of a new generation using portraiture to quietly subvert and adapt what has come before.
 Perhaps ‘in a time of chaos, there could be nothing more necessary - more defiant - than simply showing life as it’s being lived’.’

 ii.
 Now that the essay is in, it is of paramount importance that I get back into a practical routine as quickly as possible.
 I’ve scheduled twenty hours at Bainbridge Print Studios before the Christmas break and there are several Thursdays devoted solely to workshop time.
-I’m going to have to capitalise on weekends at school where I can and perhaps use the Bath Artist Printmakers workshop again at Christmas.
+I’m going to have to capitalise on weekends at school and perhaps use the Bath Artist Printmakers workshop again at Christmas.
 Time to get making.

 iii.
 Conversations about degree show fundraising/preparation have begun.
 It feels like a long way away but I’m certain it’s going to come quickly.
-Additionally, Thom has also arranged two small group shows for us as year group in the next few months.
+Additionally, Thom has also arranged two small group shows for us as a year group in the next few months.
 The first is in a few weeks’ time at London College of Fashion’s exhibition and project space and the second is at Lumberjack Cafe in January.

 iv.
 During my half term break, I spent a couple of evenings life drawing.
 I haven’t been life drawing in months and I loved it.
 Managing school, my MA and a social life means my time is often squeezed into a strict schedule.
 On moving back to the South West next summer, I want to slow down and find the time to attend life drawing and regularly go painting and drawing again.